dresswithpockets/Project-Cygnus/README.md

 4. Don't join the discord if you want to request or suggest a new feature.
 Read the "New Features and Bugs" section below.

 #### New Features and Bugs
-I'm a one-man army.
 Debugging and fixing issues found in the game can be difficult when you're also trying to implement new features in a timely fashion.

 * If you're interested in fixing bugs, introducing planned features, or proposing new ones, please read the "Fork Rules" section.